3uxi/3uxi/README.md

 - 👋 Hi, I’m @3uxi
 - 👀 I’m interested in computer game, like Dota2, CSGO, VRC, etc.
 - 🌱 I’m currently learning how to build a world in VRC with @Bossyao168.
+(Actually Just Playing CSGO!!! :(
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...